Tracking everything isn't personalisation, it's invasive and creepy. Discover where to draw the line between helpful personalisation and surveillance.

 Showing different prices, hiding options, or manipulating content based on predicted vulnerability is exploitation, not service.

 Selling or sharing personal information with third parties turns personalisation into a surveillance economy where users are the product.
+I'm looking at you motherZucker.

 When users can't see what data is collected, can't correct inaccuracies, or can't delete information, personalisation becomes surveillance.